 MKTG 3400 Business Ethics (3).
-Consideration of ethical, legal, and human relations dimensions in the business and nonprofit environments.
+Ethical, legal, and human relations dimensions of the business and nonprofit environments.
 Cross-listed with MGMT 3400 Prerequisite: MKTG 3010.

 MKTG 3500 E-Business Models (3).
-A survey of the dynamic business issues surrounding the development and emergent patterns of the electronic commercialization in the global marketplace.
+This course is a survey of the dynamic business issues surrounding the development and emergent patterns of the electronic commercialization in the global marketplace.
 Included is an overview of internet development and security.
 Leveraging new technologies to enhance business processes, unique characteristics of e-marketing, and the legal, ethical, and regulatory issues in conducting e-business.
-Prerequisite: MKTG 3010.
+Prerequisities: MGMT 3010, MKTG 3010, and BISI 3230.
 Cross-listed with MGMT 3500.